 1. Type of laser used

-For safe and effective tattoo removal, the laser used has to be powerful enough to break down ink pigments in the quickest amount of time possible.
+For safe and effective laser tattoo removal, the laser used has to be powerful enough to break down ink pigments in the quickest amount of time possible.
 Many of the standard lasers used are just not powerful enough and don’t break up the ink enough to achieve the desired results.

 More modern lasers such as the QX-MAX laser, are far more likely to remove your unwanted tattoo completely and quickly without causing any unwanted side effects such as burning or scarring.